dromotherm/sandbox/bios/README.md

 ## IO configuration

-You should have serial activated but not bluetooth !! serial console should also be desactivated.
+**You should have serial activated but not bluetooth !! otherwise, serial will not work**

+serial console should also be desactivated.

 To activate serial and desactivate serial console, use `sudo raspi-config`